johnlime/hierarchical_som/README.md

 ## Open Problem

 - Struggling to solve the pole-balancing problem.
 But is conceptualizing and controlling the cart good enough for this task?
-More "biological" tasks such as locomotion and inverse kinematics should be taken into consideration

-- Since the goal of the algorithm is to mimic the cerebral cortex, research results in that field should be taken into consideration for better understanding and engineering.

 ## References